nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     - Pros: Easy to remember
     - Cons: May be confusing to the user

+###Delete Feature

+####Current Implementation

+The delete mechanism deletes a patient, appointment or bill identified by their index in the list.
+The deletion is done through the `deletePatient`, `deleteAppointment` and `deleteBill` functions in `ModelManager`.

+Given below is an example usage scenario and how the find mechanism behaves at each step.

+Step 1.
+The user launches the application.
+All patients, appointments and bills are shown on different sections of the application as indexed lists.

+Step 2.
+The user executes `deletePatient 2` command to delete the patient at index 2 in the list.
+The `delete` command calls `Model#deletePatient` to delete the patient from the list of patients.

+The delete feature is now seperated for the patients, appointments and bills sections.

 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**